BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 Where `sn` indicates a ping scan with port scan disabled, `10.0.0.0` is the network address and `24` is the subnet mask.
 Keep your eyes open for `Raspberry Pi Foundation` devices.

-If you have git installed with the most common linux tools, than you should also be able to `grep`.
+If you are using a Windows host and have git installed with the most common linux tools, than you should also be able to `grep`.
 Try the following command:

 ```shell
 nmap -sn 10.0.0.0/24 | grep -B 2 -i 'raspberry'